-Daniel Picotte is a partner at the law firm of Fasken Martineau DuMoulin LLP, where he has practiced business law for over 35 years, focusing on industrial and infrastructure mergers and acquisitions, governance, risk management and finance, advising states, institutional investors and large private and public corporations, both in Canada and internationally.
-His experience and broad skills continue to benefit and provide valued insight to the Board and Environmental, Health and Safety Committee.
+Daniel Picotte is a partner at the law firm of Fasken Martineau DuMoulin LLP, where he has practised business law for over 35 years, focusing on industrial and infrastructure mergers and acquisitions, governance, risk management and finance, advising states, institutional investors and large private and public corporations, both in Canada and internationally.
+Closely associated with the creation and development of the Corporation since its inception, his strategic experience and broad skills continue to benefit and provide valued insight to the Board and Environmental, Health and Safety Committee.